Having trouble getting your email marketing campaign off the ground?

 Email Nurture Campaign: Final Thoughts

-It all boils down to testing your content and analyzing data on who opens your emails, who clicks through, and which offers are most intriguing to them.
+It all boils down to testing your content and analyzing data on who opens your emails (beside email design), who clicks through, and which offers are most intriguing to them.

 Once you have all the relevant data at your disposal, you can tailor your next campaign based on that information.